 Caitlin provides the opportunity to explore emotional, mental, physical, social and creative aspects of clients current struggles and their own unique healing processes.
 She uses various modalities such as Art Therapy (no artistic skills are required), Narrative Therapy, Adlerian Therapy, Mindfulness-Based Psychotherapy, Cognitive Behavioral Therapy (CBT) and is always Trauma-informed in her practice.

 Caitlin has experienced personal challenges, and has attended counselling in the past, which resulted in great learning, healing and change.
 As an artist, she was inspired to pursue creative ways to make a difference in clients’ lives.
 Caitlin is committed to working with clients to support clients in developing skills and strategies that are practical, creative, and work for them.

-Caitlin is currently completing her Master’s (MA) in Counselling: Art Therapy Program (MCP-AT) from Adler University.
-She also holds a BA in Gender Studies and Studio Arts from Concordia University.
+Caitlin has completed her Master’s (MA) in Counselling: Art Therapy Program (MCP-AT) from Adler University.
+She also holds a BA in Gender Studies and Studio Arts from Concordia University

 Due to the COVID-19 pandemic, we are offering online sessions through secure video chat in addition to in-person sessions for those who are interested.

 Feel free to contact us for a free consultation session.